 Now, only two years after starting construction, they have won two prestigious awards for trail systems with the designation of Fayetteville and Bentonville as Bronze and Silver ride centers.

 This is a big deal.
 Aspen Snowmass was recently awarded a bronze designation.
-Silver carries even more prestige; there are only ten silver ride centers in the world including: Bike Taupo in Taupo, New Zealand and Santa Fe, New Mexico.
+Silver carries even more prestige; there are only 10 silver ride centers in the world including: Bike Taupo in Taupo, New Zealand, and Santa Fe, New Mexico.

 Not bad company for a region with a young but booming mountain bike scene.

 The momentum for the biking community in northwest Arkansas continues to grow.
-With big money backers, a passionate community and short but successful track record of winning awards, it’s just a matter of time before this area becomes known as a mountain biking hub.
+With big money backers, a passionate community, and a short but successful track record of winning awards, it’s just a matter of time before this area becomes known as a mountain biking hub.

 — Yoon Kim lives and works in northwest Arkansas.